-Level of Repair Analysis (LORA) training teaches an analytic method used to determine where (level or location), and how the equipment is best repaired, replaced, and/or discarded based on cost and operational readiness requirements.
+Level of Repair Analysis (LORA) training teaches analytical methods used to determine where (level and/or location), and how analyzed equipment is best repaired, replaced, and/or discarded based on cost and operational availability requirements.

-LORA applies to all equipment life cycle phases including systems acquisition, modification, and research and development programs.
+LORA applies to all equipment life cycle phases including research and development, systems acquisition, operations & support, and modification.

 Applicable industries include, but are not limited to, Aerospace & Defense, Manufacturing, Pharmaceutical, Food Processing, Chemical Processing, Mining, Facilities, Weapon Systems, Agriculture, Alternative Energy, Energy Distribution, and Power Generation.

 Level of Repair Analysis (LORA) aims to minimize life-cycle costs through optimized maintenance, repair, and obsolescence